 What is Angie’s List?

-Angie’s List is, according an MSNBC review, “the behemoth of online review sites”.
-The subscription-based Website collects consumer reviews on businesses–everybody from contractors to house cleaners to primary care physicians.
+Angie’s List is, according MSNBC, “the behemoth of online review sites”.
+The subscription-based Website collects consumer reviews on businesses–everybody from contractors to house cleaners to lawyers to primary care physicians.

-Angie’s List only accepts advertising from companies that have received an A or B rating from reviewers and, even then, only if the company offers subscribers a discount.
+One thing that surprised me when I signed up is that that I was still seeing ads…on a paid service.
+Kind of annoying, but according to Angie’s List, the site only accepts advertising from companies that have received an A or B rating from reviewers and, even then, only if the company offers subscribers a discount.
 According to the site “…any time [a business'] rating falls below a B, the offer is revoked.
 Service companies and health professionals are not obligated to advertise, nor does their decision to advertise affect their Angie’s List rating.”

 Aside from finding great businesses to use, the Angie’s List “Penalty Box” feature may be able to help you resolve disputes if you have a problem with a service provider.
 The site also has a magazine, several blogs, and a 110% money back guarantee.
 Another feature, “Angie’s List Live”, is a real-time search report reminiscent of screens in Google’s offices displaying live random searches from all over the world.

-If you spend $15 or $25 for a year’s subscription to Angie’s List but end up hiring somebody you know will do a good job for a fair price, the site is a tremendous value.
+If you spend $20 or even $50 for a year’s subscription to Angie’s List but end up hiring somebody you know will do a good job for a fair price, I think the site is a tremendous value.